This user guide provides instructions on performing common actions when working with datasets within Adobe Experience

-To enable a dataset for Profile, access its Dataset activity screen and select the Profile toggle within the Properties column.
+Alternatively, from the dataset’s Dataset activity screen, select the Profile toggle within the Properties column.
 Once enabled, data that is ingested into the dataset will also be used to populate customer profiles.

 If a dataset already contains data and is then enabled for Profile, the existing data is not automatically consumed by Profile.
 After a dataset is enabled for Profile, it is recommended that you re-ingest any existing data to have it contribute to customer profiles.

 Data usage labels, applied at the schema level, allow you to categorize datasets and fields according to usage policies that apply to that data.
-See the Data Governance overview to learn more about labels, or refer to the data usage labels user guide for instructions on how to apply labels to datasets.
+See the Data Governance overview to learn more about labels, or refer to the data usage labels user guide for instructions on how to apply labels to schemas for propagation to datasets.